timguoqk/polyforest/README.md

 - Use left and right arrow keys to navigate
 - Click to add light
+- You can only move forward.
+The speed is dependent on the music.
 - On mobile device, use gyroscope and touch screen to interact
 - You can choose music you like using the sidebar
 - Other options are also available in the sidebar